ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupAddGuestAccess.rst

    allow SCP download, you<--bastion--server (omit --user in this case)

+.. option:: --sftp

+   allow usage of the SFTP subsystem, you<--bastion-->server (omit --user in this case)

 .. option:: --ttl SECONDS|DURATION

    specify a number of seconds after which the access will automatically expire